Blurryface0814/PCPNet/README.md

 9. [License](#License)

 ![](figs/overall_architecture.png)
-*Overall architecture our proposed PCPNet.
+*Overall architecture of our proposed PCPNet.
 The input range images are first downsampled and compressed along the height and width dimensions respectively to generate the sentence-like features for the following Transformer blocks.
-The features are then combined and upsampled to the predicted range images and mask images.
-Semantic auxiliary training is used to enhance the practical value of point cloud prediction.*
+The enhanced features are then combined and upsampled to the predicted range images and mask images.
+Semantic auxiliary training is used to improve the practical value of point cloud prediction.*

 ## Publication
 If you use our code in your academic work, please cite the corresponding [paper]():